-For the infants (children ages 6 weeks -1 year), families are responsible for providing breast-milk supplies or any preferred formula on a daily-basis.
+For the infants (children ages 6 weeks - 1 year), families are responsible for providing breastmilk supplies or any preferred formula on a daily-basis.
 This includes bottle-ready breast milk or formula with child's name labeled in red for breast milk or black for formula.
 Formula and breast milk will be discarded after being at room temperature for one hour.

 Upon a child turning one (1) year of age, the teachers, in collaboration with parents will begin to transition a child from formula to milk.
 Only milk will be offered between ages of 12 months and 24 months, unless directed otherwise by a physician.
 For children who are still consuming breast milk, the transition will be discussed and planned in collaboration with the family.
-For children in the Toddler and Preschool Programs, organic whole milk or 2% milk (determined by availability), will be provided by TSA.
+For children 1-year and up, organic whole milk or 2% milk (determined by availability), will be provided by TSA.